Most of us are used to requesting treatment for our body only after getting an injury.

 Based on all these factors, generally speaking, we can have prevention plans that start from 2 Treatments a week until 1 treatment every 6-8 weeks.

-For example, for runners who want to take on a marathon, it is important to organize a treatments program that extends during the training period and immediately after the competition.
+For example, for runners who want to take on a marathon, it is important to organize a treatment program that extends during the training period and immediately after the competition.

-2. 3 weeks before the Marathon ( generally after the last long run training )
+2. Second Sports Massage: 3 weeks before the Marathon ( generally after the last long run training )

 With this concept in mind, you can save money ( after an injury you need many treatments to cure it ) and you can increase the quality and performance of your muscles!